simon3270/prosvc-upgrade-workspace-sar/workspace.md

 We have a number of different ways to use the puppet_agent module to upgrade agents.
 There are modules written that can do most of what we need for us, or there are a set of manual or semi-manual steps we can take.
 Multiple approaches are discussed below, feel free to use whatever combination is appropriate for your situation.

 #### Using an all-in-one migration solution
-Note that the module below assume migration to a fresh server and that the agent will need new certificates generated for this.
-Carefully consider whether this is needed or whether the migration steps linked above will work instead.
-Regenerating agent certificates might have unexpected impacts if trusted facts are used and are not created as part of these new certificate requests.

 [This module](https://github.com/dnase/puppet_agent_migrate) can be used to perform all migration steps or as a point of reference for agent migration.
 To use it, follow the steps below.